IVRPowers/blog/content/post/marketing/the-evolution-of-business-communications.md

 - [ACD](https://blog.ivrpowers.com/post/technologies/what-is-acd/) - Automatic Call Distribuitor
 - [RTC](https://blog.ivrpowers.com/post/technologies/what-is-rtc/) - Real-time Communications

-##	Have you asked all these Key CX Questions?
+##	Have you asked all these Key Strategic Questions?

-Think more about your real Customer's Experience across your company's communications:
+Check your real Customer's Experience (CX) across your company's communications:

 - Can they easily communicate digitally across your processes?
 - Can they do it instantly from anywhere?
 - Can they contact you thought any preferred channel?
 - Can they comply with policies and oversight easier now than before?
 - Can they reschedule a communication task in real-time?
+- Can they be attended in real-time from any device?

 ##	What's your Evolution's Stage?

-In the Digital Age, **any company or organization requires to reimagine and reinvent its existing processes** both for customers and employees across branches, contact centers, apps and websites.
-Discover where your company is staged to match all communications goals for your business.
-To make easier this evaluation, you can identify your own level here:
+In the Digital Age, **any company or organization requires to reimagine and reinvent most existing processes** both for customers and employees across branches, contact centers, apps and websites.
+Discover now where your company is staged to match all communications goals for your business:

 ###	Stage 1: At the beginning… Telephony comes first.